dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/impls/cli.md

 The latest version of Dabbu CLI also supports a special `knowledge` drive.
 This drive will, on startup, **'index'** all your files - it will extract topics, people and places from the file's content.
 It will then treat these as folders, that you can move into and view which files are related to which topic.

 To setup the `knowledge` drive, simply type in `::` into the Dabbu CLI command prompt and choose `knowledge` as the provider.
 Follow the instructions on screen to select which drives' files you wish to index.
 Once the indexing process is over, you may list out the files related to a certain topic/person/place and view the files too.

+If any files have changed, you will have to recreate the drive to see the changes.
+This is being fixed (refer to bug report [cli#21](https://github.com/dabbu-knowledge-platform/cli/issues/21)).